redfox193/SimpleGame/README.md

 # SimpleGame
-Small game made on JS as a testing project:)
+Small game made on JS as a next-gen version of google dino :)